Online Importance Sampling for Stochastic Gradient Optimization

 \subsection{Implementation details}

-For fair comparisons, we implement our method and all baselines in a single PyTorch framework.
-Experiments run on a workstation with an NVIDIA GeForce RTX 2080 graphics card and an Intel(R) Core(TM) i7-9700 CPU @ 3.00GHz.
-The baselines include uniform sampling, DLIS~\cite{katharopoulos2018dlis} and LOW~\cite{santiago2021low}.
-Uniform means we sample every data point from a uniform distribution.
+We implement our method and all baselines in a single PyTorch framework.
+Experiments run on a workstation with an NVIDIA Tesla A40 graphics card.
+The baselines include uniform sampling, DLIS~\citep{katharopoulos2018dlis} and LOW~\citep{santiago2021low}.
+Uniform means that we sample every data point from a uniform distribution.
 DLIS importance samples the data mainly depending on the norm of the gradient on the last output layer.
-We use functorch~\cite{functorch2021} to accelerate this gradient computation.
-LOW is based on adaptive weighting that maximizes the effective gradient of the mini-batch using the solver in~\citet{vandenberghe2010cvxopt}.
+We use functorch~\citep{functorch2021} to accelerate this gradient computation.
+LOW is based on adaptive weighting that maximizes the effective gradient of the mini-batch using the solver from \citet{vandenberghe2010cvxopt}.

+We evaluated our method on a range of tasks, including image classification with MNIST, CIFAR-10/100~\citep{krizhevsky2009learning}, Tiny-ImageNet~\citep{le2015tiny}, and Oxford Flower-102~\citep{nilsback2008automated}, as well as Point cloud classification~\citep{qi2017pointnet} and regression tasks~\citep{sitzmann2020implicit}.
+Full details on the datasets used, along with optimization parameters such as learning rate, optimizer scheduler and the data pruning ratio and frequency are provided in~\cref{app:dataset_and_training}.
+In all results involving pruning, the number of steps per epoch remains consistent with the non-pruned experiments.
+This ensures a fair comparison at equal steps, meaning that with pruning, certain data points are seen multiple times within each epoch to match the total step count.

 \paragraph{Weight stability.}

 Updating the persistent per-sample importance $\memory$ directly sometime leads to a sudden decrease of accuracy during training.
 To make the training process more stable, we update $\memory$ by linearly interpolating the importance at the previous and current steps: